duranserkan/DRN-Project/README.md

 The project benefits from the best practices, open source solutions and personal production experience.
 This project is about managing software complexity, architecting good solutions and a promise to deliver a good software.

+In DRN-Project context, reliability is defined with following characteristics:
+* Secure
+* Observable
+* Maintainable
+* Performance optimized
+* Efficient
+* Scalable
+* Self-documenting

 ## About Project
 DRN Project is not another framework that will `bite the dust.` It is more than a simple framework.
 It is a distilled knowledge that contains:
-- [X] A beautiful framework to work with
+- [X] A beautiful framework to work with (v0.1.0)
 - [X] Management best practices
 - [X] Engineering manifest
 - [X] Reference documents for design, architecture and microservices
-- [ ] A nexus app to manage microservices
+- [ ] A nexus app to manage microservices (will be released with v1.0.0)

 This project is result of a productive and curious mindset that respects good solutions and best practices of others while enjoys from creating its own.